jyasskin/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 # IANA considerations

-This depends on the following IANA registrations in {{?I-D.yasskin-http-origin-signed-responses}}:
+This depends on the following IANA registrations in {{?I-D.yasskin-wpack-signed-exchanges}}:

 * The `Signature` header field
 * The application/cert-chain+cbor media type